salvalcantara/pid-tuning-bda58/src/pages/index.md

           ### Analysis of the smooth/tight-servo/regulation tuning approaches

           It makes sense to compare the two approaches seen so far.
-In particular, the first one, as in traditional IMC, is referred to as Lambda Tuning, while the second one is called Gamma Tuning (in view of the new Gamma parameter it introduces).
+The first one, as in traditional IMC, is referred to as Lambda Tuning, while the second one is called Gamma Tuning.
 This chapter studies the limits of each approach.
       - content: >
           ### H∞ design with application to PI tuning